brunoalvs/dotfiles/README.md

 ## Windows Setup

-You can found the [instructions for Windows here](WindowsPostInstall.md)
+You can find the instructions for Windows [here](WindowsPostInstall.md)

 ## License